Key Takeaways

 Pricing: Free (GPT-4o) | $20/month (Plus)

-AI assistants have become a daily tool in link building workflows — not for automating outreach (that's how you get ignored), but for accelerating the human parts.
-We use AI to draft initial pitch angles for journalist queries (then personalize heavily), research prospect sites before outreach, summarize articles we're pitching against, and generate variations of anchor text suggestions.
+AI assistants have become a daily tool in outreach workflows — not for automating outreach (that is how you get ignored), but for accelerating the human parts.
+We use AI to draft initial pitch angles for journalist queries (then personalize heavily), research prospect sites before outreach, summarize articles we are pitching against, and generate variations of anchor text suggestions.
 The key is using AI as a first-draft accelerator, not a replacement for human judgment.
-Journalists and site owners can spot fully AI-generated outreach instantly, and it's the fastest way to get your emails deleted.
+Journalists and editors can spot fully AI-generated outreach instantly, and it is the fastest way to get your emails deleted.

 Quick Comparison